Act 1

 made at the end of the lordship of that House over the settlements of our

-cradle lands.
-In the same year, 1154, Robert de Stuteville was reclaiming the
+ancestral lands.
+In the same year, 1154, Robert de Stuteville was reclaiming

 There were